gardener/gardener/docs/extensions/worker.md

 Another convention is the 5-letter hash at the end of the machine class names.
 Most controllers compute a checksum out of the specification of the machine class.
-Any change to the `nodeAgentSecretName` field must result in a change of the machine class name.
+Any change to the value of the `nodeAgentSecretName` field must result in a change of the machine class name.
 The checksum in the machine class name helps to trigger a rolling update of the worker nodes if, for example, the machine image version changes.
 In this case, a new checksum will be generated which results in the creation of a new machine class.
 The `MachineDeployment`'s machine class reference (`.spec.template.spec.class.name`) is updated, which triggers the rolling update process in the machine-controller-manager.